testdouble/jasmine-rails/README.md

   [PhantomJS](http://phantomjs.org/))
 * Write specs or source in [CoffeeScript](http://jashkenas.github.com/coffee-script/), leveraging the [asset pipeline](http://railscasts.com/episodes/279-understanding-the-asset-pipeline) to pre-process it

-## Prerequisites

-Install phantomjs in order to run tests headless on the command line.
-The easiest way (on a Mac) that I've found is to use [homebrew](https://github.com/mxcl/homebrew):

-    brew install phantomjs

-If you're not on a Mac, fear not, as [installing PhantomJS](http://phantomjs.org) is pretty painless for most environments.
-The important thing is that the binary be somewhere on your PATH.

 ## Installation

 First, add jasmine-rails to your Gemfile, like so